masjadaan/TechSecurityArticles/DebugInterfaces/JTAG/JTAG Identification.md

 ### JTAGulator
 So, have ever heard of Jtagulator?
 It's a great an open-source hardware tool that can be used to automatically identify the pinout of the JTAG interface (and a bunch of other interfaces too).
 Jtagulator supports a target voltage from 1.2V to 3.3V and has 24 programmable I/O pins that you can connect to potential JTAG pins.
 Then, it will run some automatic scanning logic to identify the JTAG pinout for you.

-Jtagulator is connected to a PC using a USB interfaceand it is powered by this interface and controlled through a serial terminal emulator like Putty, picocom, etc. you can grab Jtagulator from various sources, including Adafruit.
+Jtagulator is connected to a PC using a USB interface and it is powered by this interface and controlled through a serial terminal emulator like Putty, picocom, etc. you can grab Jtagulator from various sources, including Adafruit.

 ![alt text](https://github.com/masjadaan/TechSecurityArticles/blob/main/DebugInterfaces/JTAG/Images/jtagulator.png)